-It also lets search engines know you care about your readers and they will reward you with visitors for it and in some cases take it away if you skip this step.
+The SSL certificate lets search engines know you care about your readers and they will reward you with visitors for it and in some cases take it away if you skip this step.

 Another reason you want to register it as long as possible or at least have on auto-renew is so you don’t lose it.

 When you register a domain and start publishing content it begins to start gaining backlinks and traffic.